Lesson 2: Add Data

 To import the selected tables and column data

 Review your selections.
-If everything looks okay, click Finish.
+If everything looks OK, click Finish.

 While importing the data, the wizard displays how many rows have been fetched.
 When all the data has been imported, a message indicating success is displayed.